-Professor Daniel Deacon's interests include administrative law, communications law, property, and civil procedure.
+Professor Daniel Deacon’s interests include administrative law, communications law, data privacy, and federal courts.

 Professor Deacon previously taught at the University of California, Irvine, School of Law and Harvard Law School.
 He practiced law at Jones Day and Wilmer Cutler Pickering Hale and Dorr LLP, where he handled matters involving telecommunications and Internet regulation, data-breach response, bankruptcy, and other areas.
 He has extensive experience representing clients before the Federal Communications Commission and at all three levels of the federal judiciary.

 Following graduation, he was a summer law intern at the US Office of the Solicitor General and then clerked for The Hon.
 A. Raymond Randolph of the US Court of Appeals for the District of Columbia Circuit.